 Your clicks and keystrokes will be recorded so the site owners can see what you’re doing.
 You may also be required to have a webcam and microphone so they can see your reactions and you can speak your thoughts out loud.

-Testing apps is much the same, you’ll be giving your opinion on what you think works well and what you struggle with.
+If you want to make money by testing apps, then that’s much the same: you’ll be giving your opinion on what you think works well and what you struggle with.
 Often you’ll be given a few specific questions to answer to guide your review.
 App testing can take a little longer than website testing, however.
 While there are tests that last 15 minutes, there are some which can last an hour.

 You won’t need to be a tech whiz, all the complex stuff is handled by professional testers, you just need to be able to articulate your experiences as a user.

-Of course you will need to be reasonably comfortable using websites or apps – if you’re completely computer illiterate this probably isn’t one for you.
+Of course you’ll need to be reasonably comfortable using websites or apps – if you’re completely computer illiterate this probably isn’t one for you.

 You’ll need to be open and honest, comfortable saying what you think does and doesn’t work, and be able to express your thoughts clearly and articulately.
 You’ll also need to be 18 or older.

-Most sites tend to pay in dollars as well, so you will need a PayPal account to receive the payment.
+If you want to make money by testing websites, then they tend to pay in dollars, so you will need a PayPal account to receive the payment.

-The good thing about testing is, as long as your over 18, there’ll be an opportunity for you to be a tester somewhere on something!
+The good thing about testing is, as long as you’re over 18, there’ll be an opportunity for you to be a tester somewhere on something!